 Nancy B. Reiner founded Green Pro Bono in 2009 to offer an opportunity for attorneys to provide pro bono legal assistance to climate change focused non-profits and social entrepreneurs.
-Nancy is currently a Managing Director at Major, Lindsey & Africa, where she focuses on General Counsel and other in-house searches for corporations, universities and hospital systems.
+Nancy is currently a Partner at Major, Lindsey & Africa, where she focuses on General Counsel and other in-house searches for corporations, universities and hospital systems.
 Prior to that position, she was a partner at Brown Rudnick LLP in Boston for 17 years, where she initiated and litigated several public interest cases, including the Commonwealth's case against the tobacco manufacturers and the City of Boston's case against the gun manufacturers.

 As a Boston-area executive, entrepreneur, attorney and investor with 30+ years experience developing energy management and renewable energy projects and technologies, Steve applies the business skills of governance, strategic analysis; legal and risk management, technology and finance to social change and environmental sustainability nonprofit board positions.
 Steve has served as corporate and environmental counsel to renewable energy companies and as CEO to a green energy investment fund.

 Abbey Doyno is a budding lawyer.
 She is a graduate of Harvard Law School and the Fletcher School of Law and Diplomacy.
 Abbey has a particular interest in environmental law and international law.
 Her past work includes working in the litigation division of an international non-profit, working for a Boston-area incubator, and managing an aquaculture farm.
 Abbey enjoys finding the interconnections between her many interests and supporting innovative new projects through her work at GPB.

 Tin Cho Aye